LeDrascol/Spooky-Tweaks/README.md

 - Ship lights are harder to accidentally break
 - Drill Spear mobility buffed for maximum heavens piercing potential
 - Mech arm attachments reworked for usability

-**Latest Update**
 - Higher tier mech bodies are more energy efficient
 - Ship lockers make food rot 80% slower

+**Latest Update**
+- No dropping items on death in Survival mode, but money drop restored to 30%
+- Mining tools don't use durability, and drills mine in a 3x3 area
+- Adaptable crossbow requires less energy to fire
+- Broken Broadsword attacks faster and provides a defensive ability

 ## Crafting
 - Augments can be crafted at the Research Station, and specify their exact functions
 - Restored crafting for disabled items such as Perfect Armor, Tall Chair, and Valentines Heart Forge
-- Ancient themed items can be 3D printed
+- 3D printing for ancient themed items and vending machines
-- Vending machines can be 3D printed

 **Updates**
 - Energy pickaxe is craftable and slightly improved